dalgona coffee

 1 1/2 tbsp hot water

-Add ingredients to a bowl and whip with a mixer until you see soft peaks are forming.
+Add ingredients to a bowl and whip with a mixer until you see soft peaks forming.

-Add a few ice cubes in a glass and fill it up to 3/4 full with milk.
-Top with coffee foam and enjoy.
+Add a few ice cubes in a glass and fill it to 3/4 full with milk.
+Top with coffee foam, and enjoy.

 Matcha Dalgona Recipe

-It is not a coffee foam, but the preparation method is the same and can create different foam flavors.
+It is not coffee foam; the preparation method is the same, and different foam flavours can be created.

 1/4 cup whipping cream